rkwreck/Rini-Tri-3-Individual/README.md

 ### Review Ticket: [Link](https://github.com/rkwreck/Rini-Tri-3-Individual/issues/3)

+### My Code: Link

+### Key Learnings:

-### General steps: tokenize, RPN using Shunting-Yard algo (operands in stack by precedence, operators in ArrayList), then operators go in stack, operands push two operators out a time, then the operand becomes a number (operator), gets used by next operand, etc, untill calculation is finished)
+General steps: tokenize, RPN using Shunting-Yard algo (operands in stack by precedence, operators in ArrayList), then operators go in stack, operands push two operators out a time, then the operand becomes a number (operator), gets used by next operand, etc, untill calculation is finished)

 ```java